chaosleaguewiki/chaosleaguewiki.github.io/docs/mechanics/earning-gold.md

 ) }}

 Players can earn gold, a virtual currency of the game, while being king.
-This earned gold can then be used on Shop tiles to receive cosmetics in return.
-Currently available shop tiles are [Bubble Color Shop], [Text Color Shop] and [Trail Shop].
+This earned gold can then be used on [Shop tiles](../twitch-tiles/index.md#available-shop-tiles) to receive cosmetics in return.

 ## How to obtain Gold

-Players earn gold in two ways.
-First they will earn gold by [capturing the throne](attacking-the-king.md).
-And next they earn gold passively every 15 seconds while being king.
+To earn gold, a player has to [capture the throne](attacking-the-king.md).
+Once they capture the throne will they receive the currently accumulated gold.
+After that will they receive gold every 5 minutes while being king.

-The amount of Gold earned is equal to the number of current viewers of the stream, meaning 15 viewers will give the king 15 gold every 15 seconds.
+The gold earned is increased every time a new tile is selected, with the tile's rarity determening the number of gold to add to the chest.

-Additionally, players can use the [`!givegold`][givegold-command] to give another player some of their own gold.
+Another way to earn gold is by other players using the [`!givegold` command][givegold-command] to give some or all of their gold to another player.

 {{ game.history({
     'v0.8 Alpha': [